 In God’s guidance and care, the next three years found us in a local congregation.
 It was a UPC church, but the pastor was a gentle and compassionate man.
 August 1971 through August 1974 was our season of healings.
 I preached out from the local church but my major need was to get my belief system fully in accord with God’s word.

 An interesting thing happened.
 The church we were attending had just gone through a split.
 The pastor who was also a presbyter with the UPC, asked me to help him rebuild.
-When I told him that I did not believe a person had to speak in tongues to be saved, he surprised me.
+When I told him that I could not, that I did not believe a person had to speak in tongues to be saved, he surprised me.

 The pastor said that when the UPC first formed, many of the ministers of one of the forming groups believed the way that I believe, that a person did not have to speak in tongues to be saved.
 This belief eventually disappeared under the stricter, ‘you-must-speak-in-tongues-to-be-saved’, teaching of the other forming group.
 We agreed to disagree.
 I worked with this godly man for three years.

 It was also during this time that the Lord gave us a beautiful daughter.
 Shana came as a direct promise from the Lord.
 (A testimony of its own.)